Vegan Japanese Recipes Beyond Sushi

 Get the recipe here.

 Traditional Japanese cheesecake is basically a cross between a sponge cake and a New York cheesecake.
 It’s so rich and creamy but also really light and fluffy inside.
-Usually made with egg whites, this vegan Japanese dessert is made without any eggs or dairy!
+Hard to believe this vegan Japanese dessert contains zero eggs or dairy!

 Get the recipe here.